TrellixVulnTeam/swahilipython_SCMU/Doc/howto/functional.rst

     zip(['a', 'b'], (1, 2, 3)) =>
       ('a', 1), ('b', 2)

-You should avoid doing this, though, because an element may be taken from the longer iterators and discarded.
+You should avoid doing this, though, because an element may be taken kutoka the longer iterators and discarded.
 This means you can't go on to use the iterators further because you risk skipping a discarded element.